ibm-cloud-docs/containers/cs_uc_transport.md

 **Step 4: Deliver continuously**
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain, by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into clusters across the globe.
-* {{site.data.keyword.containerlong_notm}} provides easy rollout and roll-back of apps; tailored apps are deployed to meet regional requirements through Istio’s intelligent routing and load balancing.
+* {{site.data.keyword.containerlong_notm}} provides easy rollout and roll-back of apps; tailored apps are deployed to meet regional requirements through the intelligent routing and load balancing of Istio.

 **Results**